Maynard Lawn Mowing Services

 Maynard Municipal Ordinances for Mowing Equipment Operation & Noise Control

 Maynard enforces strict municipal ordinances regarding mowing equipment operation and noise control.
 Permitted hours for mowing are 7:00 AM-9:00 PM on weekdays and 8:00 AM-8:00 PM on Saturdays, with Sunday hours subject to local bylaws.
-Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are encouraged for reduced noise and emissions.
-Commercial operators are required to maintain liability insurance of 1-2 million dollars and may need to register with the Maynard Building Inspections Division for code compliance.
+Equipment must comply with decibel limits and be fitted with functional mufflers; electric mowers are preferred for their lower noise output.
+Commercial operators are required to maintain 1-2 million in liability insurance and obtain proper licensing.
+For questions about code enforcement or to report violations, contact the Building Department.

 Maynard Building Inspections Division